JordanMarcus93/micro-bit/README.md

 ## Overview

-CodeCraft combines a powerful code editor with community features, allowing developers to write, execute, and share code across multiple programming languages.
+MindCraft combines a powerful code editor with community features, allowing developers to write, execute, and share code across multiple programming languages.
 Built with modern technologies and best practices, it provides a seamless development experience.

 ## Features